otijamez/Terraform-Repo/Windows-virtual-machine-copy/README.md

 ## A SIMPLE DEPLOYMENT OF A WINDOWS VIRTUAL MACHINE COPY

-Deploy a simple Windows VM Count to Azure.
-This template also deploys a Resource group,
+Deploy a simple Windows VM Count to Azure with output function to sort out the private IP of each virtual machine deployed.
+This template also deploys a
+Resource group,
 Storage account,
 Storage container,